mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Cage nuts aren't supposed to hurt

+When you install components into your rack, you secure it to your rack using a cage screw and cage nut.

 I thought cage nuts worked like other nuts where you just hold them behind the thing you're screwing into, and then you tighten it by hand.

 {{<img src="cage-nuts-wrong.webp" max-width="600px">}}